nsjl/aakg-data/README.md

 ## Acknowledgements

-Our work is partially derived from information extracted from [WikiHow](https://www.wikihow.com/), which is used under the terms of the [Attribution-NonCommercial-ShareAlike 3.0 license](https://creativecommons.org/licenses/by-nc-sa/3.0/).
+Our work is partially derived from information extracted from [WikiHow](https://www.wikihow.com/), which is used under the terms of the Creative Commons [Attribution-NonCommercial-ShareAlike 3.0 license](https://creativecommons.org/licenses/by-nc-sa/3.0/).